blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-If defined, it is invoked for every key that is traversed by the search.
+If defined, this callback is invoked for every key that is traversed by the search.
 If `true` is returned, all keys nested under the current key are skipped in the search and from the final result.